Interstate 195 (New Jersey): History

 By 1970, construction took place on the route between CR 539 near Allentown and CR 527 in Jackson Township.
 The portion of I-195 between the New Jersey Turnpike and CR 527 was opened by 1973 and construction on the section between White Horse and the New Jersey Turnpike began.
-In 1979, I-195 was completed east to Squankum.
+In 1979, I-195 was completed east to Howell Township.
 By 1983, the length of I-195 was completed.

 When it was planned, I-195 did not intersect I-95 at all; it instead connected to I-295 at its west end.
 When I-95 was rerouted to the New Jersey Turnpike after the cancelation of the Somerset Freeway, I-195 was connected to I-95.
-Previously, I-95 abruptly ended at I-295 and US 1 in Lawrence Township and motorists had to take I-295 southbound to I-195 east in order to access I-95/New Jersey Turnpike.
-This is no longer necessary as a result of the Pennsylvania Turnpike/Interstate 95 Interchange Project which opened to traffic on September 22, 2018 completing the full length of I-95 from Miami, Florida, to Houlton, Maine.
+Previously, I-95 abruptly ended at I-295 and US 1 in Lawrence Township and motorists had to take I-295 southbound to I-195 east in order to access the New Jersey Turnpike (I-95).
+This is no longer necessary as a result of the Pennsylvania Turnpike/Interstate 95 Interchange Project which opened to traffic on September 22, 2018, completing the full length of I-95 from Miami, Florida, to Houlton, Maine.

 On April 6, 1988, President Ronald Reagan signed H.R.
 4263 naming I-195 in New Jersey the James J. Howard Interstate Highway, in honor of the late James J. Howard, a US Representative from New Jersey who advocated improving the highways of the US.
-In the late 1990s, the New Jersey Department of Transportation (NJDOT) considered the possibility of widening I-195 to six lanes between the New Jersey Turnpike and CR 537 in order to accommodate traffic going to Six Flags Great Adventure.

 In 1997, separate ramps were added from I-195 to westbound and eastbound CR 537, and the westbound ramp was expanded to two lanes for Six Flags traffic.

 I-195, like many other highways in New Jersey, once had solar-powered emergency callboxes every 1 mi.
 With the advent of cellphones, the callboxes saw limited use.
-To save on maintenance costs, NJDOT removed the callboxes in 2005.
+To save on maintenance costs, the New Jersey Department of Transportation (NJDOT) removed the callboxes in 2005.

 On April 30, 2010, NJDOT started a project to repave the expressway both eastbound and westbound from just east of the turnpike overpasses near exit 7 in Robbinsville Township to exit 11 in Upper Freehold Township.
 This was completed in late 2010.